 The binary provided was reproducible from the code provided.

-As part of our Methodology, we ask:Does the app we built differ from what we downloaded?
+As part of our Methodology, we ask:Does the binary we built differ from what we downloaded?
 If not, we tag it Reproducible

-If we can reproduce the app we downloaded from the public source code, with all bytes accounted for, we call the app reproducible.
-This does not mean we audited the code but it’s the precondition to make sure the code has relevance for the app.
+If we can reproduce the binary we downloaded from the public source code, with all bytes accounted for, we call the product reproducible.
+This does not mean we audited the code but it’s the precondition to make sure the public code has relevance for the provided binary.

 If the provider puts your funds at risk on purpose or by accident, security researchers can see this if they care to look.
-It also means that inside the company, engineers can verify that the release manager is releasing the app based on code known to all engineers on the team.
+It also means that inside the company, engineers can verify that the release manager is releasing the product based on code known to all engineers on the team.
 A scammer would have to work under the potential eyes of security researchers.
 He would have to take more effort in hiding any exploit.

 “Reproducible” does not mean “verified”.
 There is good reason to believe that security researchers as of today would not detect very blatant backdoors in the public source code before it gets exploited, much less if the attacker takes moderate efforts to hide it.
 This is especially true for less popular projects.